Commercial Mortgage Calculator

 Helpful Commercial Mortgage Calculator Terms and Definitions

-Balloon Payment: a term used to describe the large payment sum due towards the end of a commercial or amortized loan.
-Balloon payments usually occur for loans with short loan terms,and when only a portion of the principal is amortized.
+Balloon Payment: The large payment sum due towards the end of a commercial or amortized loan.
+Balloon payments usually occur for loans with short loan terms, and when only a portion of the principal is amortized.

 Loan To Value Ratio (LTV): A figure that represents the ratio of a debt in relation to the value of the collateral involved.
 The LTV is used by lenders in order to quantify borrower leverage, as well as determine the level of risk involved in lending the specified sum.
 The formula for LTV is Loan Amount / Total Value (of Collateral).